orianisihaloho/xx/README.md

   ### MooField
   `Directive`
-  The MooField directive represents an individal field with variable `name`as name of field.
+  The MooField directive represents an individual field with variable `name`as name of field.

    #### Selector
    moo-field